Stress and CBD.

 Some stress can help us get the pick-me-up we need to get through exams, work deadlines, or other situations where we need to get things done.
 But too much stress can have health consequences and take an emotional toll on our well-being.

 So what can you do?
-Here are 5 tips to help you reduce stress:
+Here are several things you may try:

 - Get regular exercise.